dcarlyle/CarND-LaneLines-P1/writeup.md

 Additional filters could be used to highlight the edge of the road, these could be used for off road driving.

 ### Lane direction
 A very simple approach was applied in the final rewrite of process_image.
 This simply split the mask into *right* and *left*  masks.
-This instantly groups the right lanes and left lanes by image area rather than the collection of calculated slopes.
+This instantly groups the right lanes and left lanes by image area, rather than the collection of calculated slopes.

 By having a collection of slopes that make up a left lane, we can then split these by their slope.
 This allows us to see if a bend in the road is occuring when we start to collect lines with a negative slope.
 We can even use this to quickly tell when the road is bending sharply or changing direction.